 {To assess the reliability of teacher predictions after data-efficient pretraining, we evaluate the pseudo-label quality of the generalized teacher (G-Tch), specialized teacher (S-Tch), and student (Stu) before semi-supervised fine-tuning.
 The S-Tch first predicts pseudo-labels, from which prompt cues such as low-uncertainty points in 3D or expanded boxes in 2D are derived to guide the G-Tch in generating prompt-free predictions.
 This process ensures consistency with the fine-tuning stage.}

 {As shown in Table~\ref{tab:plquality}, the S-Tch produces more accurate and stable pseudo-labels than the G-Tch, achieving Dice scores of 94.35\%, 72.77\%, and 66.48\% on OASIS, Pancreas-CT, and ImageTBAD, respectively.
 This improvement is consistent with the effect of transferring generalized semantics, as evidenced by the S-Tch baseline without G-Tch assistance in Table~\ref{tab:abl} (+10.33\%, +8.49\%, and +1.61\% Dice gains).
-The G-Tch performs well on OASIS (82.11\%) and Pancreas-CT (60.24\%) but drops to 15.98\% on ImageTBAD, indicating limited domain adaptability.
-Meanwhile, the student achieves comparable or slightly higher accuracy (e.g., +3.25\% Dice on ImageTBAD), demonstrating effective knowledge integration from both teachers and resilience to negative transfer.
-Overall, these results suggest that our pretraining yields reliable pseudo-labels that adapt well to dataset-specific characteristics, providing a solid foundation for uncertainty-aware fine-tuning. }
+The G-Tch performs well on OASIS (82.11\%) and Pancreas-CT (60.24\%) but drops to 15.98\% on ImageTBAD, indicating limited domain adaptability {at the prediction level.
+In contrast, the student improves from the specialized teacher to 69.73\% Dice on ImageTBAD (+3.25\%), showing that representation-level knowledge can still be effectively leveraged, even when G-Tch's pixel-wise predictions are inaccurate. } Overall, these results suggest that our pretraining yields reliable pseudo-labels that adapt well to dataset-specific characteristics, providing a solid foundation for uncertainty-aware fine-tuning. }